robertmoore40/Venue-Search/README.md

 Artist Venue Search is an full stack web application that allows users to search artists and find their top songs and upcoming venues

+# How To Use

+-Clone/Fork and download files
+-Make a firebase account
+-Add firebase information to files
+-Deploy the repo on github

 # Pictures